MicrosoftDocs/power-pages-docs/power-pages-docs/security/web-application-firewall-rule-groups.md

 ### XSS - Cross-site Scripting

-Protect against cross-site scripting attacks.
+The Cross-site Scripting rule group protects against cross-site scripting attacks.

+> [!NOTE]
+> This article contains references to the term *blacklist*, a term that Microsoft no longer uses.
+When the term is removed from the software, we’ll remove it from this article.

 | **RuleId** | **Description**                                    |
 |------------|----------------------------------------------------|